AdobeDocs/media-analytics.en/help/reporting/dimensions/pod-name.md

 ## How this dimension is populated

-Pod name is sourced from the [Ad break name](/help/implementation/variables/ads/ad-break-name.md) value the player sets on `media.adBreakStart`.
+Pod name is sourced from the [Ad break name](/help/implementation/variables/ads/ad-break-name.md) value the player sets on [ad break start](/help/implementation/events/ads/ad-break-start.md).

 | Reporting system | Source |
 | --- | --- |